aaronbates/project-guidelines/css/css-guidelines.md

 }
 ```

-However, it's important to remember they differ from SASS variables in that they are **dynamically scoped** and thus are subject to inheritance and cascade.
+However, it's important to remember they differ from Sass variables in that they are **dynamically scoped** and thus are subject to inheritance and cascade.

 Notes and best practice: